Esztergb/weather-dashboard/README.md

 Thank you for tips and sugestions from Bootcamp instructors and classmates.
 I have used https://www.w3schools.com/ and https://www.stackoverflow.com to research information.
+Worked with tutor Drew Sanchez on simplifying some of the codes.
+Reviewed examples of the project online.

 ## License